jdores/warp-vips/README.md

-This worker will make a mapping of the device ips to WARP virtual IPs
+This worker will make a mapping of the Device IDs to WARP Virtual IPs.